School of Humanities and Sciences

 He has published a new monograph, Honor and Shame in Early China, which traces evolving ideas about honor and shame in the Warring States and early empires in order to understand major developments in the social history of the period.
 It examines the transformation of elites and the emergence of new groups through scrutinizing differing claims to “honor” (and consequent re-definitions of what was “shameful”) entailed in claiming a public role without necessarily being a noble or an employee of the state.

-BioProfessor Gin Lum specializes in American religious history.
-Her research and teaching interests focus on religion and race, religion and violence, and the afterlife, evil, and death in America.
-She is author of the forthcoming Damned Nation: Hell in America from the Revolution to Reconstruction (Oxford University Press).
-She is an Annenberg Faculty Fellow (2012-14), is affiliated with the Center for Comparative Studies in Race and Ethnicity (CCSRE), and organizes the American Religions Workshop at Stanford.
+BioKathryn Gin Lum specializes in American religious history.
+Her research and teaching interests focus on the lived ramifications of religious beliefs, and particularly on the relationship between religious and racial othering in the United States.
+She is author of Damned Nation: Hell in America from the Revolution to Reconstruction (Oxford University Press 2014) and Heathen: Religion and Race in American History (Harvard University Press 2022).
+She is co-editor, with Paul Harvey, of The Oxford Handbook of Religion and Race in American History (Oxford University Press 2018).
+She is affiliated with the Center for Comparative Studies in Race and Ethnicity (CCSRE) and is Director of the American Religions in a Global Context Initiative (argc.stanford.edu) at Stanford.

-Professor Gin Lum received her B.A. from Stanford and her Ph.D. from Yale.
+Professor Gin Lum received her B.A. in History from Stanford and her Ph.D. in History from Yale.